Geography

 Rationale |

-Typically learners have arrived from KS2 with knowledge of tectonic but not atmospheric hazards.
+Typically, learners have arrived from KS2 with knowledge of tectonic but not atmospheric hazards.
 We want to extend the former with the application of management strategies to reduce risks and in turn apply this same exhaustive enquiry approach to the latter.
 As the highest weighted section of the physical geography component of GCSE study, it is important to provide a foregrounding in the study of disasters and as such the case study model of enquiring into a disasters’ causes, effects & solutions is introduced.
-This SoW is interesting for our learners as it shows off the power of nature and the selection of disasters, though treated sensitively, allows for an appreciation of ‘awe and wonder’.
-It derives its appeal from otherworldliness and as such doesn’t tie in with everyday experiences but seeks to cultivate an interest in world affairs.
-As well as this general knowledge component, cross curricular links with science are present.
-The case studies opted for will not replicate those of GCSE study but will teach the practice of reading, writing and thinking about places affected by disasters; specifically Nepal (for its’ 2015 earthquake) & USA (for its’ 2004 Hurricane; Katrina).
+This Scheme of Work is interesting for our learners as it shows off the power of nature and the selection of disasters, though treated sensitively, allows for an appreciation of ‘awe and wonder’.
+It derives its appeal from otherworldliness and, as such, doesn’t tie in with everyday experiences but seeks to cultivate an interest in world affairs.
+As well as this general knowledge component, cross-curricular links with science are present.
+The case studies opted for will not replicate those of GCSE study but will teach the practice of reading, writing and thinking about places affected by disasters; specifically Nepal (for its 2015 earthquake) & the USA (for its 2004 Hurricane; Katrina).
 The multiple accounts of such disasters, as covered through quality media, offers scope for extended reading.
 It is being taught early on in year 7 as the complexity of its science is considerable.
 It aides the further study of physical phenomena as found in the ‘natural world’ unit where there is considerable overlap between the theory of biomes and that of global atmospheric circulation, the basis of which is shown here. |

-unit overview - spring term
+Unit overview - spring term

 Topic: Globalisation |